pkj415/TLA-Protocols/pages/vr_tla.md

 ---
 layout: page
-title: TLA+ for ViewStamped Repilcation
+title: TLA+ for ViewStamped Replication
 ---

 ViewStamped Replication is a consensus protocol used to realise a replicated state machine [^1].